Fishbelt Data Checks

 Outlier detection

-The data checks include identifying sites that have the highest and lowest biomass in the project and visualizing the spread of fish biomass and fish abundance across sites.
+The data checks include identifying sites that have unusually high biomass in the project and visualizing the spread of fish biomass and fish abundance across sites.

 Data summary

-In addition to the individual data checks, there are parts of the code that present overall summaries of the project data.
+In addition to the individual data checks, the code that presents overall summaries of the project data, like the following: